dsk40/Newbieron-Tasks/README.md

 # Following are steps for Data Analysis and Modeling
-Import Packages
+1. Import Packages
-Import CSV file
+2. Import CSV file
-Check Total Records in CSV file
+3. Check Total Records in the CSV file
-Check DataType of CSV file
+4. Check the DataType of the CSV file
-Print first 10 and last 10 recods from DataSet
+5. Print the first 10 and last 10 records from DataSet
-Total 10 Country wise count with graph
+6. Total 10 Countr wise counts with graph
-Total Pack Price for Top 15 Countries with graph
+7. Total Pack Price for Top 15 Countries with graph
-First Line Designation Wise Count with graph
+8. First Line Designation Wise Count with graph
-Shipment Mode percentage wise Pie Chart
+9. Shipment Mode percentage wise Pie Chart
-Unquie Manufacturing Site Names
+10. Unquie Manufacturing Site Names
-Shipment Mode, Min and Mean value for Air
+11. Shipment Mode, Min, and Mean value for Air
-Top 10 Manufacturing Site for all Shipment Mode with Graph Top 10 Manufacturing Site for Air Shipment Mode with Graph Pack Price analysis using Distributions and Plot Graph Shipment Mode and Pack Price in Bar Plot Graph
+12. Top 10 Manufacturing Sites for all Shipment Mode with Graph
+13. Top 10 Manufacturing Sites for Air Shipment Mode with Graph
+14. Pack Price analysis using Distributions and Plot Graph
+15. Shipment Mode and Pack Price in Bar Plot Graph